Johnson Astills Solicitors Banner Image

 • Posted

 Changing a child’s surname may not be as easy as you think and will depend on many variables.
-However, our specialist team at Emery Johnson Astills can help you.
+However, our specialist team at Johnson Astills can help you.

 A child’s name must be registered within six weeks of the child’s birth and this is the responsibility of the mother where the parents are unmarried and both parents if they are married.
 The mother will automatically acquire parental responsibility which encompasses all of the rights, duties, obligations and responsibilities relating to that child.
 If the biological father is not named on the child’s birth certificate he does not acquire parental responsibility.
 However, there are various ways in which a father can acquire parental responsibility.
 Please visit our website for further information and articles about parental responsibility and how to acquire it.